What Are Fruit Flies?

 Do Fruitflies Carry & Spread Disease?

-Although they have a capacity to spread viruses, bacteria and moulds, it’s fruit-flies are rarely a risk to humans.
-So for now, at least they only seen as a nuisance pest.
+Although flies have a capacity to spread viruses, bacteria and moulds, fruit-flies rarely pose a risk to humans.
+For now, at least, they only seen as a nuisance pest.

 Academic – more about flies

 Need Help? – 07427 626686 Bristol Fruit Fly Control